Groningen: Museums

 Groningen is home to the Groninger Museum.
 Its new building designed by Alessandro Mendini in 1994 echoes the Italian post-modern concepts and is notable for its futuristic and colourful style.
-The city has a maritime museum, a university museum, a comics museum and a graphics museum.
+The city has a university museum and a museum about comics, games and animation named Storyworld.
 Groningen is also the home of Noorderlicht, an international photographic platform that runs a photo gallery and organizes an international photo festival.
-The Forum Groningen that opened in 2019 is a cultural center consisting of a museum, art cinema, library, bars, rooftop terrace and tourist information office.
+The Forum Groningen that opened in 2019 is a cultural center consisting of a museum, art-house cinema, library, restaurant and bars, rooftop terrace and a tourist information and many more.